 Integrating sustainability issues into its business model, Agora focuses in particular on social and labour aspects by, inter alia, promoting popular science, information and cultural content that builds public awareness of ESG issues, engages in social and philanthropic initiatives with projects for, inter alia, media education, freedom of speech and media pluralism.
 In addition, it promotes issues of diversity and inclusiveness both in society and in the workplace, and continuously takes action for, among other things, gender equality and the reduction of social inequalities.
-In its relations with the environment, it focuses on practising ethical standards in its relationships with customers and business partners [described in detail under ESRS disclosure S1-S4 on information on social issues and ESRS disclosure G1 under information related to corporate governance].
-The basis for setting Agora's strategic objectives in the area of sustainability was the analysis of the elements of the value chains of the various operating segments during the climate risks and opportunities study, and the scenario analysis performed during the materiality study [this process is described within the ESRS disclosure IRO-1].
+In its relations with the environment, it in the area of sustainability was the analysis of the elements of the value chains of the various operating segments during the climate risks and opportunities study, and the scenario analysis performed during the materiality study [this process is described within the ESRS disclosure IRO-1].